zhanghengedu/zhanghengedu.github.io/index.md

 ## About Me

-I'm a Ph.D. student at the Faculty of Education, <a href="https://www.hku.hk/" target="_blank"> The University of Hong Kong (HKU)</a>, working under the mentorship of Prof.<a href="https://web.edu.hku.hk/faculty-academics/magwang" target="_blank"> Minhong Wang</a>.
+I'm a Ph.D. student at the Faculty of Education, <a href="https://www.hku.hk/" target="_blank"> The University of Hong Kong (HKU)</a>, working under the mentorship of Prof. Dr.<a href="https://web.edu.hku.hk/faculty-academics/magwang" target="_blank"> Minhong (Maggie) Wang</a>.
 My research involves technology-enhanced learning, aiming to understand and improve the processes and outcomes of computer technology-based teaching and learning.
 I completed a master's degree in Computer Science and a bachelor's degree in Software Engineering.

 ## Research Interests